Frustrated magnets in the limit of infinite dimensions: dynamics and disorder-free glass transition: Static properties

 \section{Static properties}

-In this section, we derive the solution, exact for $d \to \infty$, of the statistical mechanics of the system.
-As we show below, the result differs from the behavior indicated by the Weiss mean field theory.
-The system presents a paramagnetic state, with unbroken translation and spin inversion symmetries, which remains locally stable at all temperatures down to $T = 0$.
-The stabilization of the paramagnetic phase occurs via a mechanism analogue to that which occurs in the Brazovskii model~\cite{brazovskii_jetp_1975}, and in Coulomb-frustrated systems~\cite{nussinov_prl_1999}.
-The second-order magnetic instabilities are removed by strong renormalization effects, boosted by the presence of many low-lying modes near the degenerate surface.
+As in other mean-field frustrated models~\cite{mezard_spin-glass, lopatin_prb_2002}, the Weiss-mean field approximation is not exact for $d \to \infty$.
+The exact large-$d$ solution is, rather, similar to the dynamical mean-field theory of correlated electron systems~\cite{georges_rmp_1996}, and has to include local self-energy effects.
+In this section we derive an exact $d \to \infty$ solution of the statistical mechanical properties of the system, assuming a homogeneous state with unbroken translational and spin-inversion symmetries.
+In contrast with the behavior predicted by the MFT approximation, the exact large-$d$ solution shows that the symmetric state remains locally stable at all temperatures down to $T = 0$.

-To derive the solution, we use an approach based on the cavity method (in the context of DMFT for fermions, see Ref.\onlinecite{georges_rmp_1996}).
-As a starting point, we use a methodology analogue to the cavity approach applied in Ref.~\cite{mezard_spin-glass} to the Sherrington-Kirkpatrick (SK) spin-glass model.
-A key idea of this approach consists in analyzing the joint probability $P(\bS_{i}, \bb_{i})$ of the spin $\bS_{i}$ and the internal field $b^{\alpha}_{i} = \sum_{j} J^{\alpha \beta}_{ij} S^{\beta}_{j}$ at a single site $i$.
+To derive the large-$d$ solution, we use an approach based on the cavity method (in the context of DMFT for fermions, see Ref.~\onlinecite{georges_rmp_1996}).
+In particular we use as a starting point, a methodology analogue to the cavity approach applied in Ref.~\cite{mezard_spin-glass} to the Sherrington-Kirkpatrick (SK) spin-glass model.
+A key idea of this approach consists in analyzing the joint probability $P(\bS_{i}, \bb_{i})$ of the spin $\bS_{i}$ and the internal field $b^{\alpha}_{i} = \sum_{j} J^{\alpha \beta}_{ij} S^{\beta}_{j}$ acting at the same site $i$.
 In equilibrium at temperature $T$~\cite{Note3}:

 where $Z$ is the partition function, $\beta=1/(k_{\rm B}T)$, $\bar{b}_{i}{}^{\alpha} = \sum_{j}J^{\alpha \beta}_{ij} \bar{S}_{j}{}^{\beta}$, and the integral is over all possible configurations of the $N$ spins. $P(\bS_{i}, \bb_{i})$ can be interpreted, simply, as the probability that, extracting a random configuration at temperature $T$, the spin and the field at site $i$ have given values $\bS_{i}$ and $\bb_{i}$.